 This workshop is the second network meeting of the SMASH project (here you can find the first edition https://indico.ung.si/event/35).
 SMASH is a multidisciplinary program centered on developing cutting-edge Machine Learning (ML) and Artificial Intelligence (AI) applications for science and humanities.
 These include climate science, precision medicine, fundamental physics and linguistics.
-It is co-funded by the European Union via the Marie Skłodowska-Curie COFUND action and connects scholars from five top-level institutions in Slovenia with 25 associated partners, Slovenian businesses and academic institutions globally.
+It is co-funded by the European Union via the Marie Skłodowska-Curie COFUND action and by the Republic of Slovenia and European Union from the European Regional Development Fund.
+SMASH connects scholars from five top-level institutions in Slovenia with 52 associated partners, Slovenian businesses and academic institutions globally.

 The Second SMASHING workshop will gather scientists working in the SMASH research areas with the aim to create a multi-disciplinary environment that will foster knowledge exchange between different fields and between academia and industry, thereby building the SMASH community.
 The workshop will be structured around discussions of different classes of ML/AI techniques, followed up with examples on the successful application in SMASH research areas.
 More specifically the workshop will focus on: